BaBiQ888/fluxgraph/README.md

 - **`/providers`**: Unified, resettable bindings to underlying LLMs.
 - **`/storage`**: Implementations of the `MemoryStore` interface.
 - **`/tools`**: Tool execution bindings, dynamically injectable into the LLM context.
+- **`/a2a`**: Agent-to-Agent protocol over gRPC and proper HTTP bindings.

+## Contributing
+We welcome contributions!
+Please open an issue or submit a pull request if you'd like to improve FluxGraph.

 ## License